johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 ### Extracting Information

 Now why would we want to do this?
-Why for example would a predominantly right-wing community want to artificially give left-wing opinions more weight, or vice versa?
+Why would a predominantly right-wing community want to artificially give left-wing opinions more weight, or vice versa?

 For a fact-checking product like Community Notes, plausible political neutrality may be necessary for public acceptance.
 But the algorithm has advantages beyond political neutrality: it actually allows us to extract more **information** from users.